During an Avalanche

 - Hypothermia is an unusually low body temperature.
 A body temperature below 95 degrees is an emergency.

 - Signs: Shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech and drowsiness.

 - Actions: Go to a warm room or shelter.
 Warm the center of the body first—chest, neck, head and groin.
 Keep the person dry and wrapped up in warm blankets, including the head and neck.

 - Engage virtually with your community through video and phone calls.
 Know that it’s normal to feel anxious or stressed.
 Take care of your body and talk to someone if you are feeling upset.
-Many people may already feel fear and anxiety about the coronavirus 2019 (COVID-19).
-The threat of an avalanche can add additional stress.
-Follow CDC guidance for managing stress during a traumatic event and managing stress during COVID-19.

 - Avalanche Information Sheet (PDF)